Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Introduction

-By contrast, rising-tide automation has a flatter success–duration relationship, with AI performance being more similar across tasks of different lengths.
-This would still be represented by a logistic curve, but a much flatter one. \emph{The same amount} of AI progress would then translate into more gradual automation under the rising-tide view, such that individual workers are less likely to be blindsided by AI.
-A rising tide could, however, still be quite disruptive if it happens quickly.
+How does AI progress across labor market tasks?
+Does it advance by crossing successive thresholds that make previously infeasible tasks suddenly automatable, or does it improve more gradually and broadly across the task space?
+Conditional on this \emph{shape} of progress, what is the \emph{pace} of capability improvement?
+These questions are central to understanding the future of work.
+In this paper, we provide new insights on these questions by conducting a novel large-scale survey in which experienced workers evaluate LLM-generated responses across \emph{thousands} of representative labor market tasks.

-The main insight of this paper is that, across a large set of realistic and representative labor-market tasks addressable by LLMs, the downward slope between task success and task duration is, on average, surprisingly flat --- i.e., more consistent with a rising tide rather than a crashing wave.
+A prominent view is that large language model (LLM) performance decays exponentially with the number of sequentially dependent steps in a task (\cite{dziri2023faith, lecun2023philosophy}).
+In a performance--task-duration space, this corresponds to a steep negative success curve, as recently also documented by \textcite{kwa2025measuring} for some stylized research and software-engineering tasks.
+Under this view, model improvements make longer tasks which were previously infeasible suddenly feasible, as illustrated in Figure \ref{fig:wave_thory}(a).
+In practice, this would lead to harsh surprises for human workers.
+Over just a short period of time, they would observe AI models going from nearly always failing to nearly always succeeding.
+We call this the "crashing waves" view of AI progress.

-Our analysis draws upon a broader ongoing research effort that collects novel evaluations of LLM outputs by domain experts across more than 40 models and covering over 20{,}000 unique task examples ("instances") based on more than 10{,}000 O*NET tasks that are at least partially text-based (\textcite{onet292}).\footnote{GDPval from OpenAI has done something related, but for an order of magnitude fewer occupations (\textcite{GDPval2025}).} Outputs are scored by human evaluators with relevant on-the-job experience.
-Given the paper’s primary focus on automation, we center our analysis on success measures defined by expert evaluations indicating that the LLM output required no human intervention to be at least minimally-successful. \textbf{The survey is ongoing; while we have already collected a substantial share of the data, the results reported here should be interpreted as \underline{preliminary}.}
+We contrast this view with a "rising tide" perspective (Figure \ref{fig:wave_thory}(b)), in which performance is lifted more broadly across the task space.
+The central difference between the two phenomena is that under the "rising tide" view, the slope of the relationship between AI performance and (log) task duration is much flatter.
+AI progress would then translate into more gradual automation, such that individual workers are less likely to be blindsided by AI (although a quickly rising tide can still have substantial labor market impacts, as we discuss below).